mdolab/OpenAeroStruct/openaerostruct/docs/user_reference/mesh_surface_dict.rst

       -
       - Drag coefficient of the surface at 0 angle of attack.
     * - with_viscous
-      - True / False
+      - True or False
       -
       - If true, compute viscous drag
     * - with_wave
-      - True / False
+      - True or False
       -
       - If true, compute wage drag
     * - groundplane
-      - True / False
+      - True or False
       -
       - If true, compute ground effect.
     * - k_lam